Evander Holyfield vs. Mike Tyson II: Background

-Tyson and Holyfield had fought seven months earlier in Las Vegas.
-Tyson was making his first defense of the WBA championship he had won from Bruce Seldon in a first-round knockout.
-Holyfield, despite being a former champion, was a significant underdog entering the match as he had been rather lackluster in several fights since he returned to fighting in 1995 after a brief retirement.
-However, Holyfield surprised Tyson by controlling the contest and knocked him down in the sixth round.
+Tyson and Holyfield had fought seven months earlier, on November 9, 1996, at the same venue in Las Vegas.
+Tyson had been making his first defense of the WBA championship he had won from Bruce Seldon in a first-round knockout.
+Holyfield, despite being a former champion, was a significant underdog entering that match as his performance had been rather lackluster in several fights since having returned to fighting in 1995 after a brief retirement.
+However, Holyfield surprised Tyson by controlling the 1996 contest and knocked him down in the sixth round.
 Halpern stopped the fight in the eleventh round, giving Holyfield an upset victory.

-When the fight was signed, Halpern was again assigned to be the referee.
+When the 1997 fight was signed, Halpern was again assigned to be the referee.
 Tyson's management objected, with the official reason being that they wanted a different referee for the rematch.
 It was believed, though never confirmed, that the actual reason why Tyson and crew objected to Halpern's assignment was that Holyfield had clashed heads with Tyson several times during the course of the first fight and Halpern ruled them all accidental.
 The Nevada State Athletic Commission ruled against the Tyson camp, but Halpern willingly withdrew from the fight days before because he felt his presence would be a distraction.
 The assignment was instead given to the veteran Lane, who had worked six previous fights featuring Tyson and seven featuring Holyfield.